adpir/ReactPortfolio/README.md

 ### Usage:

-:exclamation: `npm run start` make sure to also to do `npm run deploy` to make sure the app run correctly with React.
+:exclamation: `npm run start` make sure to also to do `npm run build` to create a production build and `npm run deploy` to deploy in github pages.

 ### Tools:

+- React
+- React Scroll
+- React Icons
+- Tailwinds CSS
+- Shutterstock
+- NPM

 ### Contributing: